nyo16/hermolaos/docs/design_decisions.md

 # Design Decisions

-This document explains the key architectural and implementation decisions made in Charon.
+This document explains the key architectural and implementation decisions made in Hermolaos.

 ## Why Build From Scratch?